Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 _Learning the vi and Vim Editors, 8th Edition_ was good to brush up on my vim skills and _The VimL Primer_ was easy and nice to read to learn vimscript.

 I was able to access all the books freely thanks to the [O'Reilly membership](https://www.oreilly.com/) that [my employer](https://jobs.zalando.com/de/) provided me.

-I read chapters that explain what I want to learn instead of reading them from the beginning.
-Reading books with the membership is so awesome that it feels like using a music streaming service instead of buying CDs.
+I read needed chapters instead of reading the books cover to cover.
+Reading books with the membership feels like using a music streaming service instead of buying CDs.

 #### vimrcs